Bit Store Card

 Asia-Pacific

-Hong Kong, Singapore, Indonesia, Malaysia, Philippines, Thailand, Vietnam, India, Bangladesh, Australia, New Zealand
+Hong Kong, Singapore, Indonesia, Malaysia, Philippines, Thailand, Vietnam, India, Bangladesh, Australia, New Zealand.

 Africa/Middle East

-Egypt, Nigeria, Kenya, South Africa, UAE, Saudi Arabia
+Egypt, Nigeria, Kenya, South Africa, UAE, Saudi Arabia.

 Restricted Countries